-- Where pupils accumulates regular negative behaviour points, if action has not already been taken, the Head of Department should intervene and continue to monitor the situation, taking the appropriate action. - o HoD monitoring pupil spoken to - o Meeting with parents/carer - O Use of the whole school detention system.
+Where pupils accumulates regular negative behaviour points, if action has not already been taken, the Head of Department should intervene and continue to monitor the situation, taking the appropriate action.

+- HoD monitoring pupil spoken to

+- Meeting with parents/carer

+- Use of the whole school consequence system.